 This house did not retain a lot of the furniture or art, but the light fixtures were amazing, and it did have a kind of volume and light that only houses with transom windows have.

 This bathroom on the second floor was a modern marvel that received hot water from a tank that is heated by the sun on the roof.
 Don’t miss the cat in the window.

 The unique part of this house is the flock of free-range polydactyl cats.
-They are EVERYWHERE, in the house sleeping on Earnest’s bed, wandering around the grounds and lounging in the sun.
+They are EVERYWHERE, in the house sleeping on Ernest’s bed, wandering around the grounds and lounging in the sun.
 You should have your kids research this herd of cats and what polydactyl means and report back to you.
 They will love it.
-Also follow the Hemingway house on Instagram to see all the great cat photos they post.
+Also, follow the Hemingway house on Instagram to see all the great cat photos they post.

 The loft where Hemingway wrote while he lived here was pretty interesting and I did love hearing the stories of how he lived.

 The fountain just outside the back door had a previous life as a urinal at his favorite bar and which he had installed after an argument with his wife about how much the masterpiece of a pool cost them.
 Pauline Peiffer was his second wife and had worked for Vogue magazine when they met in Paris.
 She was very fashionable and quite a decorator so that fountain offended her as much as the price tag on the pool offended him.

 This is my favorite photo of the day.
 It is said that this lighthouse was the only way that Ernest found his way home after his nights of heavy drinking and boxing.